harbaum/MiSTeryNano/SPI.md

 100 which is the 800th pixel column.
 Since the display is 128 pixels wide the 800th column is the 32th pixel column in tile row 6 (6*128+32=800).
 This is exactly how the u8g2 library expects to address a display.

-The ```SPI_OSD_SET``` command has three data bytes.
-The first and second byte are ASCII ID's of a variable to be set and the third byte is a 8 bit value.
-E.g. the Atari ST core supports the configuration of the chipset between three value (ST, Mega ST and STE) via the OSD.
-This setting is sent using the ID 'SC' (for System Chipset) with a value of 0 to 2.
-The use of these values is core specific.

 ### SDC target